OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 1. Create a new [External Database Connection](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Integrate_with_an_External_Database/Integrate_with_an_external_database_using_Integration_Studio) and chose the DBMS identified on the list.
 1. Don't test it and then save it.
 This will be a dummy connection, used only to recreate the files.
 It doesn't need to be assigned to an extension.
 1. Republish the app that was having the errors.

+2\. <a id="bc-11180-2"></a>

+**Issue**: The `ActiveDirectory_GetAccountDetails` server action from the **Authentication** extension (part of System Components) now returns a new boolean parameter called `UserExists` to inform that an end user doesn't exist in the Active Directory, instead of throwing an exception.

+**Runtime**: Traditional web, Reactive web, Mobile

+**Rationale**: The behavior of this server action has been modified since it was considered to be a result of an incorrect implementation.

+**Fix**: Change your logic to check for the value of the `UserExists` parameter instead of expecting for an exception to be thrown as the evidence that a user doesn't exist in the Active Directory.

 ### Introduced in Platform Server 11.19.0 { #bc-11190-1 }